Reagan National Airport Traveler Update on Coronavirus

-Two New Security Checkpoints will be constructed above the Terminal B/C Arrivals roadway
+Two New Security Checkpoint buildings are located above the Terminal B/C Arrivals roadway

 More than twenty years ago, Reagan National’s passenger areas were designed to serve 15 million passengers annually.
 At peak, more than 23 million passengers traveled through the airport, straining infrastructure.
 In addition, passengers transferring between gate areas have to pass through another security checkpoint or ride a bus outdoors.

 About the New Security Checkpoints Project

 The New Security Checkpoints will be conveniently located between National Hall and walkways from the Metrorail station and parking garages.
-Upon activation, the new 50,000 square-foot checkpoints will expand screening capacity and create a seamless, free-flowing environment between Terminal B/C (Gates 10-45) and the new 14-gate concourse.
+Upon activation, the new 50,000 square-foot checkpoints will expand screening capacity and create a seamless, free-flowing environment between Terminal B/C (Gates 10-45) and the new 14-gate concourse (Gates 46-59).